BComm (Toronto); MA (Carleton); PhD (Duke)

 Areas of specialization: Consumer economics; International consumer policy; Microeconomics of regulation; Public policy

-I was born in London, Ontario, went to public school there and high schools at Ajax and Pickering.
-I studied Commerce and Finance at Toronto where I discovered that I enjoyed economics…though even at that age, the assumption that consumers and firms have ‘full information’ struck me as implausible.
+Born in London, Ontario, I went to public school there and high schools at Ajax and Pickering.
+While enrolled in Commerce and Finance at the University of Toronto, I discovered that I appreciated economics…though even at that age, the assumption that consumers and firms have ‘full information’ struck me as implausible.
 Still, I could see that the application of economic principles was crucial to understanding economic issues.
-I began a ‘permanent’ well-paying job on graduation, but left abruptly to go deeper into economics.
-My PhD advisor, JJ Spengler, was Past President of the American Economics Association and well-known as a man-of-all-science.
+My PhD advisor, JJ Spengler, a Past President of the American Economics Association, was well-recognized as a man-of-all-science.
 This breadth gave me a keen appreciation of the enriched understanding that can be made by other disciplines.
 At doctorate time, I found I was demographically lucky (scarce) with an overwhelming number of job offers.
 I chose the University of Waterloo because it was so confidently different from other universities.
 Students who choose Waterloo are also different – in a most positive way.
 Over the years I have thoroughly enjoyed the two-way learning exchange with students bringing work term experience to class.
-Second year micro – with practical examples – was one rewarding class.
-My main course was one I originally created, now called consumer economics and marketing.
-The one our students liked best was Canadian economic problems.
+Second year micro – with practical examples – was one gratifying class.
+I created a fun class now called consumer economics and marketing and another applied course in Canadian economic problems.
 Later success of students really is impressive and, of course, I always claim more credit than the evidence justifies.

 For more than three decades exhilarating exercise included playing competitive basketball with the Pheasants, a faculty/staff team with a respectable record in the University intramural league.
 I enjoy working with students, faculty, staff, off-campus teachers, activists, policy-makers and others.
-I continue this interest on the Board of the Canadian Foundation for Economic Education which provides original material for students at all ages.
-I’ve had impressive and unselfish support in a number of roles, including terms as Chair of Economics, and as Dean of the Faculty of Arts at a time when new graduate programs were initiated in a dozen different departments.
-As an Adjunct Professor, I am working with consumer-interest researchers in nine different disciplines, with consumer protection agencies and with consumer NGOs and graduate students to produce a Canadian network that can help the country use research to make a significant difference in our standard of living.
-Our group has eleven partners from the public and private sectors.
+This interest includes the Board of the Canadian Foundation for Economic Education: an NGO providing highly effective original material for students at all ages.
+I’ve had impressive and unselfish support from University members including staff in several roles, including terms as Chair of Economics, and as Dean of the Faculty of Arts at a time when new graduate programs were initiated in a dozen different departments.
+As an Adjunct Professor, I am working with consumer-interest researchers in nine different disciplines, with consumer protection agencies and with consumer NGOs and graduate students to produce a Canadian network to help the country use research for evidence-based policies to make a significant improvement in our standard of living.

 In 1990 I wrote "Financial Quality and the Consumer Interest", in the Canadian Banker / Le Banquier and in 1995, "A Consumer Test for Financial Regulation in Canada,” published in Policy Options / Options Politiques.
 Right after that I was lucky to be asked to supervise a program of consumer-interest research for the MacKay Task Force on the Future of Canada’s Financial Services Sector.
 The research on consumer policies in eight countries was published in 1998 in two volumes.
-That research provided the base for the creation of Canada’s Financial Consumers Agency (FCAC) in 2001.
-The FCAC is designed to bring the effectiveness of Canada’s financial services up to the best international level.
+That research helped then Finance Minister Paul Martin create Canada’s Financial Consumers Agency (FCAC) in 2001.
+The FCAC was designed to bring the effectiveness of Canada’s financial services up to the best international level.
 The evidence shows that consumer-oriented improvements took place right away at Canadian banks and financial institutions.
 The Office played a role in avoiding the market misconduct problems experienced in the U.S. misconduct (selling “mortgage-backed” securities, for example) that helped provoke the worldwide financial meltdown in 2008.
-Ireland and other countries followed Canada’s example and eventually, in 2010, the US created its own Consumer Financial Protection Bureau.
+Ireland and other countries followed Canada’s example and a decade later the US created its own Consumer Financial Protection Bureau with much stronger provisions.